Coenicorn/Astar/README.md

 It takes one command line argument; the amount of obstacles in the grid.
 This is a single digit, so no higher than 9 I'm afraid!

-### NOTE
-Since the program generates the obstacles randomly, there is a chance that the start of end is completely blocked, and a path is thus impossible, in which case the program will output "No path possible!".
+***Since the program generates the obstacles randomly, there is a chance that the start of end is completely blocked, and a path is thus impossible, in which case the program will output "No path possible!".
-You might have to run it a few times to get a randomly generated grid where a path is possible.
+You might have to run it a few times to get a randomly generated grid where a path is possible.***

 The default size of the grid is 10x10, but you can alter this in the "main.c" file: